 Everybody knows that travelling by train has a special charm all its own.
-And if your journey takes you through the north of Spain, there’s a special plan waiting for you.
+And if your journey takes you through Galicia in northwest Spain, there's a special treat awaiting you.